-Welcome to the Department of Justice Sciences!We offer an undergraduate program in Criminal Justice and graduate programs in Criminal Justice, Forensic Science, and Computer Forensics and Security Management.
+Welcome to the Department of Justice Sciences!We offer undergraduate programs in Criminal Justice and Digital Forensics, and graduate programs in Criminal Justice, Forensic Science, and Computer Forensics and Security Management.
 We also offer a graduate-level joint degree program in Criminal Justice/Master of Public Administration in partnership with the Department of Government.
 Finally, we are home to the university’s Pre-Law Program, jointly sponsored with the Department of Government and the Department of Philosophy.

 Our Undergraduates ExcelOur comprehensive undergraduate curriculum in criminal justice prepares our students for careers in law enforcement, the courts, corrections, juvenile justice, cybercrime/computer forensics, graduate school, and law school.
 However, we also offer more than courses to help student excel: